jenwei/data-science-work/challenges/c02-michelson-assignment.md

 **Observations:**

-  - Looking at `VelocityVacuum` by `Temperature`, there does not seem to be an obvious relation between the two as datapoints
+  - Looking at `VelocityVacuum` by `Temperature`, there does not seem to be an obvious relation between the two, which suggests that `Temperature` was not the driving variable for measured velocity

 ***Date***